 The bearing shims (#1 and 6) are used to support the weight of the boxes placed above without the risk of leaning on the locos.
 They are removable to facilitate gripping of the locos.

 Notice (#3) summarizes the code and functions of the corresponding machine decoder.

-The protection wedges (#5), in one piece, were cut from 20 mm extruded polystyrene, width 41 mm.
+The protection shims (#5), in one piece, were cut from 20 mm extruded polystyrene, width 41 mm.
 On one side, they are fixed with the double-sided adhesive, on the other, they are movable and frictionally hold on the dividers.
-They are used to prevent the locos from moving into their place, while preserving the coupling.
+Their use is to prevent the locos from moving into their place, while preserving the coupling.